aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/powerpoint-fonts/font-substitution/_index.md

 ---
-title: Font Substitution - PowerPoint Javascript API
+title: Font Substitution - PowerPoint JavaScript API
 linktitle: Font Substitution
 type: docs
 weight: 70
 url: /nodejs-java/font-substitution/
 keywords: "Font, substitute font, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Substitute font in PowerPoint in Javascript"
+description: "Substitute font in PowerPoint in JavaScript"
 ---

 Aspose.Slides allows you to set rules for fonts that determines what must be done in certain conditions (for example, when a font cannot be accessed) this way: